Metacognition: Definitions

-Metacognition is a general term encompassing the study of memory-monitoring and self-regulation, meta-reasoning, consciousness/awareness and autonoetic consciousness/self-awareness.
-In practice these capacities are used to regulate one's own cognition, to maximize one's potential to think, learn and to the evaluation of proper ethical/moral rules.
-It can also lead to a reduction in response time for a given situation as a result of heightened awareness, and potentially reduce the time to complete problems or tasks.
+Metacognition is a general term encompassing the study of memory monitoring and self-regulation, meta-reasoning, consciousness/awareness, and autonoetic consciousness/self-awareness.
+In practice, these capacities are used to regulate one's own cognition, to maximize one's potential to think, learn, and to evaluate proper ethical/moral rules.
+It can also reduce response time in a given situation due to heightened awareness and potentially reduce the time to complete problems or tasks.

 In the context of student metacognition, D. N. Perkins and Gavriel Salomon observe that metacognition concerns students' ability to monitor their progress.
-During this process, students ask questions like “What am I doing now?”, “Is it getting me anywhere?", and “What else could I be doing instead?”.
+During this process, students ask questions like "What am I doing now?", "Is it getting me anywhere?", and "What else could I be doing instead?"
 Perkins and Salomon argue that such metacognitive practices help students to avoid unproductive approaches.

 In the domain of experimental psychology, an influential distinction in metacognition (proposed by T. O. Nelson & L. Narens) is between Monitoring—making judgments about the strength of one's memories—and Control—using those judgments to guide behavior (in particular, to guide study choices).
 Dunlosky, Serra, and Baker (2007) covered this distinction in a review of metamemory research that focused on how findings from this domain can be applied to other areas of applied research.

-In the domain of cognitive neuroscience, metacognitive monitoring and control has been viewed as a function of the prefrontal cortex, which receives (monitors) sensory signals from other cortical regions and implements control using feedback loops (see chapters by Schwartz & Bacon and Shimamura, in Dunlosky & Bjork, 2008).
+In the domain of cognitive neuroscience, metacognitive monitoring and control have been viewed as a function of the prefrontal cortex, which receives (monitors) sensory signals from other cortical regions and implements control using feedback loops (see chapters by Schwartz & Bacon and Shimamura, in Dunlosky & Bjork, 2008).